-Employers of apprentices/trainees have their activity monitored to ensure they comply with the Training and Skills Development Act 2008 and meet their training contract obligations.
+Employers of apprentices/trainees have their activity monitored to ensure they comply with the South Australian Skills Act 2008 and meet their training contract obligations.

 Monitoring is a continuous activity that involves analysing data and information from a range of sources, including service providers and employers themselves, to determine risk.
-Service providers and employers of apprentices and trainees are not directly impacted by continuous monitoring and will only be required to respond if a risk is identified.
+Skills SA may seek information periodically from providers or employers to verify their compliance with their obligations.
 In such cases, this may involve a site visit, interview or records analysis.

 We'll support you to build your capability and to comply with contractual and legislative requirements.

-You can access workshops, capability building projects and information to help you achieve quality outcomes.
+Registered Training Organisations can access workshops, capability building projects and information to help achieve quality outcomes.

 Risk based approach

-All training providers that have an Accredited Training Service Agreement (ATSA) are monitored by analysing data, including training subsidy claims and payments, as well as information from the Australian Skills Quality Authority (ASQA).
+All Registered Training Organisations (RTOs) that deliver subsidised training under a Funded Activities Agreement are monitored by analysing data, including training subsidy claims and payments, as well as information from the Australian Skills Quality Authority (ASQA).